>

 You may initially make a killing on sales, only to be followed by massive slowdowns when an exciting new product saturates the market, especially in sectors like technology or hospitality.
 So, diversification of the customer base and maintaining momentum are also pivotal aspects of a robust business model.

 Suppose you choose not to legally shield your business’s funds with protections afforded by incorporation, including establishing yourself as a sole proprietorship, LLC, or other type of corporation.
+In that case, you risk putting all of your resources — your life savings and your home or personal investments — on the line.

 This is also true of how much you depend on the income generated from your business ventures.
 Losing one income as an employed worker in a dual-income family still enables basic life needs to be covered by other income as long as spouses or cohabitors are mindful and diligent.